williamdemeo/cs241-spring2022/homework/README.md

 ### PDF Templates

-This directory contains the pdf template for the "written component" of each homework assignment.
+This directory contains pdf templates for the "written component" of homework assignments for the course.

 Students should download the pdf file and fill it in with their solutions.
 The completed pages must be scanned and uploaded to the [gradescope][] website for grading.